ilg-physics-ucsb/physics6-manual/6BL/WavesonaString/WavesonaString.md

 2) For all three systems, we expect the harmonics to be multiples of the fundamental frequency.

 :::Question
 a.
 Find the ratios of the upper harmonic frequencies to the frequency of the fundamental for all three systems.
+This should give you a list of at least 12 numbers, depending on how many harmonic frequencies you found.

 b.
-Does halving the length or halving the tension (mass) change the relationship between the upper harmonics and the fundamental?
+Does halving the length or halving the tension (mass) change the relationship (ratio) between the upper harmonics and the fundamental?
 Explain.
 :::

 3) Plot  your measured harmonic frequencies, $f_n$, versus the number of segments, $n$, for each system.
 It is more informative if you add all the three plots on one graph, in different colors, but you can also make three different graphs.